2002 Monaco Grand Prix: Race

 At the front, Coulthard held off Michael Schumacher for the final 26 laps, leading every lap for his second Monaco Grand Prix win and the 12th of his career.
 Michael Schumacher was unable to force Coulthard to make a mistake, finishing second, 1.050 seconds back.
 Ralf Schumacher finished third on the podium, his first racing finish in Monaco.
 Trulli finished fourth, gaining his first championship points of the season while holding off Fisichella in fifth.
-Frentzen finished sixth, the final points scorer despite a refuelling rig problem causing an fuel flow problem on his first pit stop, necessitating two pit stops.
+Frentzen finished sixth, the final points scorer despite a refuelling rig problem causing a fuel flow problem on his first pit stop, necessitating two pit stops.
 Barrichello was seventh, battling Frentzen for sixth in the final laps but unable to risk a pass due to the circuit's tight confines.
 Heidfeld finished eighth after struggling with traction, oversteer and understeer.
-Irvine and De La Rosa of Jaguar finished ninth and tenth, thanks to the Michelin tyres' performance.
+Irvine and De la Rosa of Jaguar finished ninth and tenth, thanks to the Michelin tyres' performance.
 Webber finished 11th due to a tyre issue that required a second pit stop.
 Bernoldi was the final classified finisher, half a minute behind Webber after a slow pit stop in which Arrows had to lift his car from the ground to finish a tyre switch because of his accident with Massa and serving a drive-through penalty for cutting the chicane.
 Only 12 of the 22 starters finished the Grand Prix.